 From 1994 to 2004, Dr. Langford was a senior investigator within the Immunologic Diseases Section of the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health (NIH).
 At the NIH, Dr. Langford’s research focused on vasculitic diseases, where she was Principal Investigator for nine vasculitis-related protocols.
 From 1999 to 2002, Dr. Langford served as Chairman of the NIAID Institutional Review Board in supporting the protection of human subjects.
 While at the NIH, Dr. Langford received an NIAID Special Act of Service Award in 2001 and was the recipient of NIAID Staff Recognition Awards from 1998 through 2004.

-At Cleveland Clinic, Dr. Langford’s work has continued to focus on patient care and research in vasculitic diseases, including Wegener’s granulomatosis, giant cell arteritis, Takayasu’s arteritis, polyarteritis nodosa, microscopic polyangiitis, Churg-Strauss syndrome and other forms of vasculitis.
+At Cleveland Clinic, Dr. Langford’s work has continued to focus on patient care and research in vasculitic diseases, including granulomatosis with polyangiitis (Wegener’s), microscopic polyangiitis, eosinophilic granulomatosis with polyangiitis (Churg-Strauss), polyarteritis nodosa, giant cell arteritis, Takayasu arteritis, and other forms of vasculitis.
 In 2007, she was awarded an important research contract from the National Institute of Arthritis and Musculoskeletal and Skin Diseases of the NIH for concurrent pilot studies in giant cell arteritis and Takayasu’s arteritis.
-She has additionally received funding from the Rare Diseases Clinical Research Network of the NIH to conduct studies in Wegener’s granulomatosis.
-These studies will be conducted in partnership with colleagues in the Vasculitis Clinical Research Consortium, a collaborative research network funded by the NIH.
+She has additionally received funding from the Rare Diseases Clinical Research Network of the NIH to conduct a pilot study in granulomatosis with polyangiitis (Wegener’s) that has led to a multicenter International randomized trial.
+This study will be conducted in partnership with colleagues in the Vasculitis Clinical Research Consortium, a collaborative research network funded by the NIH and the European Vasculitis Society.

 Dr. Langford is an active member of the American College of Rheumatology, where she has served on several committees.
-She was an Associate Editor for Arthritis and Rheumatism, a leading journal in rheumatology, from 2000 to 2005.
+She was an Associate Editor for Arthritis and Rheumatology, a leading journal in rheumatology, from 2000 to 2005.
 Dr. Langford serves as a consultant to the Vasculitis Foundation.
-For the last two years, she has been named one of Cleveland’s Top Doctors by Cleveland magazine.
+She has been named one of Cleveland’s Top Doctors by Cleveland magazine.

-A frequently invited lecturer at national and international medical meetings, Dr. Langford has authored more than 50 scientific papers and chapters on vasculitis.
+A frequently invited lecturer at national and international medical meetings, Dr. Langford has authored numerous scientific papers and chapters on vasculitis.
 She is Co-Editor with Anthony Fauci, MD, for Harrison’s Rheumatology taken from Harrisons’s Principles of Internal Medicine.